Chapter 1: Market Share

 Medical Device Share by Surgeon in Example Orthopedic Group Performing Adult Reconstructive Surgeries

-Figure 15
+Figure 1.14

 Table of select orthopedic physicians with name, case volume, alignment to medical device firms (e.g., Stryker, DePuy Synthes) and percentage of payments.

-Steps To Estimate a Life Sciences Firm’s Market Share
+Steps to Estimate a Life Sciences Firm’s Market Share

 1. Define the Market